jyotheshkar/Data-Analytics/README.md

+NOTE: The finalanalytics.py was updated on march 9th, 2024 with comments.

 Combined Booking Activity Analysis

 This Python script analyzes booking data, providing insights into weekly booking activity through a visual representation.
 It processes booking data from a CSV file, calculates weekly booking counts, their z-scores, and visualizes the data using a bar chart.
 Each bar represents the number of bookings for a given week, with annotations for the booking count and its z-score.
 The script also highlights weeks with booking counts above a certain threshold.